-Content testing is also known as part of usability testing, and is defined as a process which determines whether written or visual content is suitable and appropriate for the audience.
+Content testing is also known as part of usability testing and is defined as a process that determines whether written or visual content is suitable and appropriate for the audience.

-Given that the backgrounds and skill sets of the testers within communities paint a massive spectrum, it is no surprise that these testers can definitely point out to sensitive information and inconsistencies within the content.
+Given that the backgrounds and skillsets of the testers within communities paint a massive spectrum, it is no surprise that these testers can definitely point out sensitive information and inconsistencies within the content.

-Moreover, the tester community is also spread around the world, which gives you direct access to native speakers of countries you are planning to launch your application to.
-They can point out wrong translations, incorrect grammar and potentially culturally inappropriate motives in your content.
+Moreover, the tester community is also spread around the world, which gives you direct access to native speakers of countries you are planning to launch your application.
+They can point out wrong translations, incorrect grammar, potentially, and culturally inappropriate motives in your content.

-Regression testing is a process that verifies that a recent addition or modification to a program does not interfere with the previously implemented features of the program, causing bugs and decreasing the quality of the program.
+Regression testing is a process that verifies that a recent addition or modification to a program does not interfere with the previously implemented features, causing bugs and decreasing the quality of the program.

 Regression testing usually means running the full or partial suit of the previously implemented tests, after a change is introduced to the code.

-This one of the examples of how crowdtesting can be more systematic, instead of exploratory and commonly perceived random trial-and-error testing.
-By planning your crowdtesting endeavours you can minimise costs and make the whole process more efficient.
+This is one of the examples of how crowdtesting can be more systematic, instead of exploratory and commonly perceived random trial-and-error testing.
+By planning your crowdtesting endeavors you can minimize costs and make the whole process more efficient.

-Regression testing, as mentioned previously, implies having a set of tests that gets executed every time there is a modification to the program code.
+Regression testing requires a set of tests every time there is a modification to the program code.
 It is usually performed in-house or by using automated tools in a matter of minutes, if not seconds.
 Why bother using crowdtesting, if there are quick solutions available to developers?

-There have been many attempts to automate these kinds of tests, however unsuccessfully.
+There have been many attempts to automate these kinds of tests, however, unsuccessfully ended.
 Eventually, the tests that cannot be executed by these tools become a burden for developers, who are left to perform these tests manually over and over again.

-Therefore, regression crowdsourced testing can seriously reduce the amount of resourced developers spend on the tests that are crucial to the quality of the system, which are not applicable to existing in-house or automated testing tools.
+Therefore, crowdsourced regression testing can seriously reduce the number of resources developers spend on the tests that are crucial to the quality of the system, which is not applicable to existing in-house or automated testing tools.

 If security testing is so important, why trust it to other people you have no direct contact with?

-The reason is that you would probably prefer to expose your application with limited data on it to a community of testers or hackers, than to launch it straight to the public.
-When you launch it, you are more likely to expose your real user data, than when testing it with dummy data.
+The reason is that you would probably prefer to expose your application with limited data on it to a community of testers or hackers than to launch it straight to the public.
+When you launch it, you are more likely to expose your real user data, than when testing it with dummy data with crowdsourced testing.

-It is for your (enormous) benefit then, to discover security related issues with the crowdtesting communities.
+It is for your benefit then, to discover security-related issues with the crowdtesting communities.
 Not only are the real users and hackers engaging with the applications, but they also do it at a large scale and high speed.

-Before applying a tool in solving a problem, it is important to understand its nature, possibly approaches and best case scenarios.
-To assist you in avoiding wasting resources and effort, we have given a list testing types that are compatible and work well with crowdsourced testing.
+Before applying a tool in solving a problem, it is important to understand its nature, possible approaches, and best-case scenarios.
+To assist you in avoiding wasting resources and effort, we have given a list of testing types that are compatible and work well with the system's functionality, that is user-driven, for example, usability and exploratory testing.

-If you would like to also see how crowdsourced testing compares to other available tools you can read through this article in our blog section.
-We also give a comprehensive pros and cons list of crowdsourcing, if you are still hesitant in applying it in your testing processes.
+If you would like to also see how crowdsourced testing compares to other available tools here is our comprehensive pros and cons list of crowdtesting, if you are still hesitant in applying it in your testing processes.